Atlantic Illumination Entertainment Lighting

 • Calculator

-• Transparent Tape with Small Dispenser
+• Transparent Tape and Dispenser

-• Gel Swatch Books.
-(In Colour, Numerical and Percentage Order)
+• Gel Swatch Books (In Colour,

 • Pocket-Sized Gel Catalogue

-• Razor-Blade Type Gel Cutters
+• Razor-Blade Gel Cutters

 • Retractable Knife

-• Lighting Patterns Catalogue or Pocket-Sized Version
+• Lighting Patterns Catalogue

-• Flashlight and/or Clip-On Booklight (For Use in a Dark House)
+• Flashlight and/or Clip-On Booklight

 • Belt Clip for Flashlight

-• Spare Batteries (In a Sealable Bag, in Case of Leakage)
+• Spare Batteries (In a Sealable Bag

-• Spare Flashlight and/or Replacement Lamp
+• Spare Flashlight and/or

 • Notepad